 Dedicated to conducting and administering a public consultation on the content and subsequent promotion into legislation of a Constitution endorsed by credible numbers of Scottish citizens.

 The Westminster style of government no longer works for Scotland – but before we leave to join the Commonwealth of Independent Nations, let’s have a well thought out alternative in place.

 A Constitution is a job specification for parliamentarians setting out the conditions under which the people of a nation agree to be governed.
 In a popular democracy every citizen is entitled to have their say in this document.

 Do you have a matter of principle which you believe should be part of the Constitution for Scotland?
 Would you like to see the ideas and opinions of fellow citizens – each displaying its current vote and popular ranking?
 Then:

-Let’s start with a Model Constitution, nothing written in stone but enough to anchor the conversation, You can choose to invest just a few minutes scanning the Summary and using the Quick Vote – or you can use the links or Searchbox to locate an area of special interest (see link at the bottom of this page*) and from that Section another click will take you to the Amendment and Blog panels where you may add your own ideas and comment on those of others – the choice is yours and the process intuitive.
+Let’s start with a Model Constitution, nothing written in stone but enough to anchor the conversation, You can choose to invest just a few minutes scanning the Summary and using your Quick Vote – or you can observe a few simple conventions explained in the Guidelines Tab and then, in the Model Constitution page, use the links or Search box to locate an area of special interest ( see an example link at the bottom of this page* ) and from that Section another click will take you to the interactive Amendment pages where you may add your own ideas and comment on those of others.
+The choice is yours and the process is intuitive.